rohansh-tty/EVA4/Notes/S3_Summary.md

 **Kernels, Activation & Layers**

-CNNs follow the hierarchy strictly like first Edges & Gradients are detected, then something complicated like Textures & Patterns are formed as a result of some operation/s conducted on Edges by Kernels.
+CNNs follow the hierarchy strictly like first Edges & Gradients are detected, then something complicated like Textures & Patterns are formed as a result of some operation/s conducted on Edges by Kernels and this process goes on and on till 'N'-defined Epochs.

 ![](https://developer.nvidia.com/sites/default/files/pictures/2018/convolutional_neural_network.png)